nisnig/nisnig.github.io/masters-projects.md

 ## Welcome to my Github Portfolio

-I am a Data Scientist.
-I graduated MSc.
-Data Science from the Asian Institute of Management, Makati, Philippines in 2021.
+This page collects all the projects I worked on during my MSc Data Science at the Asian Institute of Management, Makati, Philippines.

+I graduated in 2021 and subsequently worked as a data scientist.
 Following are the projects I worked on during my program.

 ### Project Highlights